Can You Go to Jail for Not Paying Taxes in the UK?

 Proceeds of Crime Act 2002 (POCA): Allows HMRC to recover unpaid taxes as proceeds of crime.

-Serious Crime Act 2007: Targets organized schemes to evade tax.
+Serious Crime Act 2007: Targets organised schemes to evade tax.

 The Distinction Between Mistakes and Evasion